 is standard in Unix-like systems (e.g., GNU/Linux, Mac OS X, and FreeBSD).

-All input functions (e.g., from_utf8() or from_latin1()) automatically
+All input functions (e.g., from_utf8()

 converts to this format.
 Hence, when ustrings are encoded using e.g.